bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 You can perform minor updates to an uploaded code signing file with the relevant Bitrise API using the `PATCH` method.
 If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.

-The required parameters will be:
+The required parameters are:

 * app slug
-* the code signing file's slug
+* file slug

 For example, to make a **provisioning profile** protected, you can set the `is_protected` flag of your provisioning profiles to `true`.